UiPath’s IPO filing suggests robotic process automation is booming – TechCrunch

 To avoid forcing you to flip between the filing and this piece, here’s UiPath’s income statement for its fiscal years that roughly correlate to calendar 2019 and calendar 2020:

 From top-down, it’s clear UiPath is growing rapidly.
-And we can see that its gross profit grew more quickly than its overall revenue in its most recent 12-month period.
+We can see that its gross profit grew more quickly than its overall revenue in its most recent 12-month period.
 As you can imagine, that combination led to rising gross margins at the company, from 82% in its fiscal year ending January 31, 2020, to 89% in its next fiscal year.

 That’s super good, frankly; given that UiPath has a number of business lines, including a services effort that doubled in size during its most recent 12 months of operations, you might expect its blended gross margins to fade.
 They did not.